cascode-labs/viper-forge/index.md

 ## Viper environments

-We're also developing a set of curated viper environments that are known to work.
-These will be Conda environment definition yaml files containing the packages required by the environment.
+We're also developing a set of curated viper environments.
+This includes completely free and Cadence Virtuoso environments.
+These will be Conda environment definition yaml files containing the packages required by the environment once some of the packages are available.

 ### Free Silicon Environment Packages